Tips For Keeping Indoor Herbs Alive (for Longer than a Month)

 Today I am absolutely OVER THE MOON excited to announce that I’ve partnered with Jordyn Pecha of Pretty Lovely Studios to bring you a monthly gardening series.

 I am guilty of spending way too much time playing in the dirt, but all too often, I have no clue what I am doing.
-Jordyn went to school for Landscape,
+Jordyn went to school for Landscape, Nursery and Greenhouse Management at Washington State University.
+She currently creates stunning wedding floral designs, and is also extremely knowledgeable in everything garden – we are so lucky to have the opportunity to pick her brain!

-I couldn't be more excited to have her here today.
-I hope you give her a warm welcome (her
+I couldn’t be more excited to have her here today.
+I hope you give her a warm welcome (her instagram is amazing!), and if there’s any topic you’d like covered, be sure to leave it in the comments!

 How to Keep Indoor Herbs Alive